viam-modules/lorawan/README.md

 | `dev_eui` | string | yes | - | The **device EUI (Extended Unique Identifier)**, a unique 64-bit identifier for the LoRaWAN device in hexadecimal format (16 characters).
 Found on your device or in device packaging. |
 | `app_key` | string | yes | - | The 128-bit hexadecimal AES **application key** used for device authentication and session key derivation.
 Found in the device datasheet. |

+> [!NOTE]
-NOTE: If using a WQS-LB, be sure to calibrate the sensor using the instructions below.
+> If you use the WQS-LB, be sure to [calibrate the sensor](https://docs.viam.com/operate/reference/components/sensor/lorawan/#calibrate-the-dragino-wqs-lb-water-quality-sensor).

 #### DoCommand